 This pattern does not apply to the Watchtower.
 Russell was an unwitting Elijah (unlike Herbert W. Armstrong who was not an Elijah but thought he was).
 Russell made no apostles.
 However his baptism must have been transitive or the religion would have been finished when he died.

 Actually all Elijah's have complete power over their water baptism until it ends.
 Gordon is the only one to outlive his baptism.
-That is only because the Kingdom of God begins on earth with non adamic Zoar on 2012Ab16 (our Zoar appointment to feed) before his baptism ends for humans on 2017Tishri6, the 5th marriage Pentecost and on 2017Heshvan6, the late 5th marriage Pentecost, for descended angels.
+That is only because the Kingdom of God begins on earth with non adamic Zoar on 2012Ab16 (our Zoar appointment to feed) before his baptism ends on 2017Chislev9, the 5th marriage Pentecost, for humans, and on 2017Tebbeth9, the late 5th marriage Pentecost, for descended angels.
 So Gordon can make his baptism transitive if he wants.
 He can insist that the only way to get baptised is to have a pint of beer in the world's end pub on a Thursday evening if he wants.
 So John the Baptist chose to make his baptism intransitive knowing that Jesus was going to make 12 tribes from it by choosing 12 apostles and giving them the power to baptize transitively.
 John must also have given Jesus authority to make 12 of his disciples into apostles with transitive water baptisms.

 1 So he summoned his 12 disciples [who